adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-vocabulary"></a>

-__Vocabulary__: A vocabulary refers to the concepts and terms (e.g., Verbs, Activity Types) that are used by a COP for labeling or categorizing xAPI Profile information in a particular domain.
-Reusing vocabulary terms where appropriate ensures that everyone is using the same word to mean the same thing.
+__Vocabulary__: A vocabulary refers to identifying concepts such as Verbs or Activity Types in a Profile for a particular knowledge domain.
+Reusing vocabulary concepts where appropriate ensures that everyone is using the same word to mean the same thing.

 <a name="xapi-components"></a>